kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 **Improve cardinality estimation**
 This release improves number of factorized tuple based cardinality estimation.

+## New Buffer Manager

+Before this release, we have two internal buffer pools with different frame sizes of 4KB and 256KB, the former one is mostly used when scanning pages from disk, while the latter one is for in-memory data structures, such as hash tables during hash joins.
+When a user sets a customized buffer pool size, it is divided into two internal pools based on the DEFAULT_PAGES_BUFFER_RATIO and LARGE_PAGES_BUFFER_RATIO.
+This can cause problems as it is impossible to have a configuration of these two frame sizes that can fits all use cases.

+In this release, we reworked our buffer manager:
+- removed the division of two internal buffer pools, and unified Kùzu's internal memory management into the buffer manager.
+- switched to the mmap-based approach, and introduced optimistic reads following [vmcache](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/_my_direct_uploads/vmcache.pdf).

+Additionally, we removed the support of resizing buffer manager at runtime.
+To change the size of the buffer manager, users need to close the current database, and start a new one with the desired buffer manager size.

 ## New Data Types

 **Add INT32, INT16, FLOAT data type**